AleksSenkou/web_development_courses/README.md

 ## Web development courses
 ####Rules:
 - Strong deadlines
-- The results should be fuckable
+- Results should be fuckable

 ####Tasks:
 #####1.
 Create a website.(deadline - 18.03.2015)